kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_E_Release_Body.md

 ### Known Issues

-* INCONSISTENCY: When printing in jQuery mode, all sections are opened before printing (if the user had closed any), whereas in SW mode, closed sections are not opened before printing, if they were closed;
+* INCONSISTENCY: When printing in Restricted mode, all sections are opened before printing (if the user had closed any), whereas in SW mode, closed sections are not opened before printing, if they were closed;
 * On the XP build with some recent ZIMs (not the packaged one), __there is a CSS error in rendering the landing page of this ZIM__, due to the age of the Chromium build included in the runtime package.
 However, you can access all articles by __pressing a space in the search box__;
 * If you download an archive from within the app (from Configuration), you will be able to pick a download directory, and the download will start, but then there will be no further indication that a download is in progress.
 You will need to check the chosen download directory to see if the download has completed;
 * Image manipulation (e.g. saving image to disk) does not currently work with the NWJS app;